Narva PSK

-Narva PSK (Narva Paemurru Spordikool) is a professional ice hockey team located in Narva, Estonia, which plays in the Unibet Hokiliiga, the top tier of ice hockey in Estonia.
-They play home games at the Narva Ice Hall.
-They are the most decorated team in Estonia.
+Narva PSK (Narva Paemurru Spordikool) is an amateur ice hockey team based in Narva, Estonia.
+The team competes in the Unibet Hokiliiga, the highest league in Estonia.
+The team plays its home games at the Narva Ice Hall.

 History

 "Krenholm" from Narva was one of the most decorated hockey clubs in Estonia.
 It first became champion in 1967.
 Before the collapse of the USSR, it was champion 8 times.
 It became champion 8 more times during the years of independence.

 Due to financial problems, the club was disbanded in 2010, but in 2011 it was recreated as "Narva PSK".

 In February 2016, it became champion of Estonia ahead of schedule.
 In March 2017, the team won gold medals again and in the autumn of the same year, they competed in the 2017–18 IIHF Continental Cup, where they were in the same group as HC Donbass of Ukraine, Polish side GKS Tychy and Latvian outfit HK Kurbads, but failed to pass the second round of qualification, finishing fourth in the group.

 Narva PSK were originally scheduled to be part of the inaugural Baltic Hockey League, however they were unable to participate as a result of the COVID-19 pandemic, and subsequently HC Everest took their place.

 In 2024, seven years later, Narva hockey players won the Estonian championship and again represented the country in the IIHF Continental Cup in group B, the games of which were held in Narva.